vektor-inc/lightning/readme.txt

 == Changelog ==

+[ G3 ][ Design Bug Fix ][ OriginIII ]Fixed text-decoration-color color for parent elements with `has-black-background-color` class or elements with `has-text-color` class.

 v15.21.1
 [ G3 with theme.json ] Fixed the alignment issue of the title in the post editing screen.